 How to prevent hemeralopia?

-Good diet to prevent hemeralopia
+A good diet to prevent hemeralopia

-The first thing to keep in mind as you continue your efforts to gain healthier vision is to follow a healthy diet.
+The first thing to keep in mind as you continue your efforts to gain a healthier vision is to follow a healthy diet.
 There are several types of protein that you can customize your diet with.